xompage/Nyuu-obfuscated/README.md

 -   NZB meta tags

+**Unique features:** the not so usual stuff

 -   Pipe input/output from/to processes instead of files

--   Extensive upload diagnostic details available (via optional TCP/HTTP status server) to help tune settings
+-   Extensive upload diagnostic details available (via optional TCP/HTTP status server) to help tune settings or find problems